Participatory Action Research (PAR)

 - Only 3% of all respondents had ever reported sexual harassment although 66.5% reported being sexually harassed.

 - For those who did report, it was not taken seriously.

 - Students who had experienced sexual harassment said that it impacted their ability to focus in school due to depression, fear/insecurity and feeling violated: “I couldn’t concentrate and kept crying for no reason.”
 “My grades dropped and I was always depressed.”
 “I was scared to come to school.”

 - Educators and students alike are unaware of their rights or how to apply them:

-- When CGES called 200 schools in districts throughout NYC last year to find out the name of their Title IX Coordinator, only 10 schools were readily able to share the name of their designated staff person.
+- When the Coalition for Gender Equity in Schools called 200 schools in districts throughout NYC the year prior to find out the name of their Title IX Coordinator, only 10 schools were readily able to share the name of their designated staff person.